atoum/atoum/README.markdown

 If `Xdebug` or equivalent gets displayed, then the module is properly installed.

-## A unit test framework that can be made operational in 5 minutes !
+## A unit testing framework that can be made operational in 5 minutes !

 ### Step 1 : Install *atoum*